carrionalfredo/Capstone_1/readme.md

   <img src="https://github.com/carrionalfredo/Capstone_1/raw/main/images/Test_images/test_02.jpg" alt="Pistachio for Test" width="200"/>
 <p>

-If all is working OK, the result of the classification shloud be similar to:
+If all is working OK, the result of the classification should be similar to:

 ```
 Kirmizi:  85.0 %